Categories

 (Note: You can click on images to see the full view)

 Pilot Mountain is about a 1.5-hour drive from the city – we were in two cars.
-Rakesh and I were in Kiran’s car and were impressed by the navigation app that announced things like ‘obstacle on the road’, ‘speed sensor ahead’ and so on.
+Raghav and I were in Kiran’s car and were impressed by the navigation app that announced things like ‘obstacle on the road’, ‘speed sensor ahead’ and so on.
 Kiran also narrated a few sad stories of people he knew struggling in a tough job market – the market was good for folks with work experience but hard for freshers to get a breakthrough.

 The best view of Pilot Mountain you get from the road – the distinct shape of the mountain.
 I didn’t ask Kiran to stop the car to take a shot, but Wiki has a nice image (snap above).